Dollar rallies, reversing course, but doubts remain

 The Bank of Japan embarked on a massive quantitative easing program in April, and with more fiscal and structural reforms likely to be put in place in coming months, more Japanese investors are looking overseas for higher yields.

-Still, amid the gyrations, most managers are looking for longer term dollar strength.
+Still, amid the gyrations, most managers are looking for dollar strength longer term.

 In the United States, reasonably sturdy domestic data has bolstered expectations that monetary policy may not remain ultra-loose for long.